-The horizontal extent of the volatile organic compound plume at the Chestnut Ridge Security Pits is reasonably well defined in the water table and shallow bedrock zones (Fig. 6.18).
-Groundwater quality data obtained during CY 2002 indicates that the western lateral extent of the plume of volatile organic compounds at the site has not changed significantly from previous years (GW-177, Fig. 6.28).
-However, an increase in these contaminants at well GW-798 shows that some migration is occurring (Fig. 6.28).
+The horizontal extent of the volatile organic compound plume at the Chestnut Ridge Security Pits is reasonably well defined in the water table and shallow bedrock zones (Fig. 6.23).
+Groundwater quality data obtained during CY 2003 indicates that the western lateral extent of the plume of volatile organic compounds at the site has not changed significantly from previous years (GW-177, Fig. 6.33).
+However, an increase in volatile organic compound contaminants over the past several years at well GW-798 shows that some migration of the eastern plume is occurring (Fig. 6.32).